 The average oil sales price amounts above are calculated by dividing revenue from oil sales by the volume of oil sold, in barrels "Bbl".
 The average gas sales price amounts above are calculated by dividing revenue from gas sales by the volume of gas sold, in thousand cubic feet "Mcf".
 The total average sales price amounts are calculated by dividing total revenues by total volume sold, in BOE.
 The average production costs above are calculated by dividing production costs by total production in BOE.

 Productive Wells

-The following table presents our ownership at December 31, 2016, in productive oil and natural gas wells by region (a net well is our percentage ownership of a gross well).
+The following table presents our ownership at December 31, 2017, in productive oil and natural gas wells (a net well is our percentage ownership of a gross well).
+All wells are in Texas.